michelleklum/cs153-cinematic-feature-labeling/README.md

 ### EvaluateHeadLocalization.ipynb

 This notebook evaluates the results of our head localization systems by computing the mean Intersection over Union (IoU) score for each system.
-It compares the pickled dictionaries for the head bounding box system labels with the extracted head bounding box ground-truth coordinates annotated with VIA, and reports the mean IoU score for all 75 hand-annotated frames, the number of frames where a head was detected, and the mean IoU score over just the frames where a head was detected.
+It compares the pickled dictionaries for the head bounding box system labels (located in directories prefixed with `head_localization_dicts_haar`) with the extracted head bounding box ground-truth coordinates annotated with VIA (located in `frame_to_head_box_annotation.pkl`), and reports the mean IoU score for all 75 hand-annotated frames, the number of frames where a head was detected, and the mean IoU score over just the frames where a head was detected.

 This notebook also includes code for simultaneously visualizing the VIA hand-annotated head bounding box and the system-generated head bounding box for a particular frame and saving that visualization to a file called `head_localization_example_evaluation.jpg`.